S&P 500 Aims for Longest Streak of Record Highs in 20 Years

 "Investors understand data will be flipping over the next month due to the impact of hurricanes," said Dave Donabedian, chief investment officer at CIBC Atlantic Trust Private Wealth Management.
 "But I still think there will be rising confidence in the idea that this economic expansion is not over."

-In Europe, the Stoxx Europe 600 rose less than 0.1% after snapping a nine-session winning streak on Wednesday, its longest in more than two years.
+Technology companies, big contributors to this year's rally, continued to support indexes as well.
+PayPal Holdings gained 1.7%, while Apple rose about 1% after the company released a software update that it said addresses some cellular-connectivity issues that have affected its newest smartwatch.
+Apple suffered its worst month of the year in September after falling 6%.

-Spanish stocks showed signs of recovering, however, with Spain's IBEX 35 index adding 2.4% -- led by gains in utility companies -- after sliding 2.9% Wednesday, its biggest percentage decline in more than a year.
+Netflix surged 3.5%.
+The company said it plans to raise prices for its video-streaming services in an effort to raise revenue amid rising content costs.

-Catalonia set a course toward declaring its secession from Spain as soon as Monday as Catalan President Carles Puigdemont made a televised address in which he took issue with a speech Spain's king made the previous evening admonishing the region's leaders for "inadmissible disloyalty."
+In Europe, the Stoxx Europe 600 rose 0.2% after snapping a nine-session winning streak on Wednesday, its longest in more than two years.

-"The potential for independence has been really priced out [by investors] as a tail risk with the stance the Spanish government has been taking," said Martin Arnold, strategist at ETF Securities.
-Even if Catalonia did break off, the euro would likely remain resilient due to strength in the wider eurozone economy, he said.
+Spanish stocks showed signs of recovering after Catalonia set a course toward declaring its secession from Spain as soon as Monday.
+Spain's IBEX 35 index added 2.5% after sliding nearly 3% Wednesday, its biggest percentage decline in more than a year.

 Investors also eyed minutes of the European Central Bank's September meeting released Thursday, which showed policy makers discussed how to scale back stimulus and argued over reasons for the euro's climb this year.